 The Hightower comes in three different frame materials – Aluminum, Carbon C and Carbon CC.
 (Carbon CC is Santa Cruz’s slightly lighter – and slightly more expensive – carbon frame material).
-The lightest Carbon CC version of the Hightower weighs in at approximately 29.3lb.
-The heaviest aluminum version weighs about 34.8lb.
+The lightest Carbon CC version of the Hightower weighs in at approximately 30.2lb.
+The heaviest aluminum version weighs about 35.1lb.
 This might not sound like a big difference but you will certainly feel it on the hills.

 The new Hightower comes with an extended wheelbase, adding an impressive 30mm and giving the bike a more solid feel overall.
 The head tube is slackened by an additional 0.5 to 0.8 degrees (depending on where you set the adjustable ‘flip-chip’) which gives greater stability on downhills but sacrifices response in tight situations.
 While this makes for a more exciting ride it also puts a bit more responsibility on the rider to better judge corners and pre-empts obstacles.

 The flip-chip integration means riders can adjust the head tube and seat tube angle to suit the style of riding, as well as the height of the bottom bracket.

 Set the chip to ‘low’ for a better downhill experience with a more progressive shock rate and improved bottom-out resistance.
 Riders can use the ‘high’ for an easier uphill ride thanks to a higher bottom bracket.
 ‘Low’ puts the head tube at 65.2-degrees and seat tube at 76.3, while ‘high’ puts the head tube at 65.5 degrees and the seat tube at 76.8.

 The Hightower benefits from Santa Cruz’s signature VPP suspension design which has proven successful on the Megatower, Bronson and several other Santa Cruz bikes.
 The VPP platform has super-fast recovery coming out of tension, making for an excellent response on corners but slightly high vibration on corrugated surfaces.